 Take an hour to cut up a bunch of vegetables to cook throughout the week.
 Or if you have the time, try meal prepping.
 Stock your fridge with healthy ready-to-grab vegan snacks.
 Stock your freezer with frozen fruits and veggies.
 A lot of people fail due to hunger or laziness, and it’s easy to grab junk food out of habit.
 But set yourself up for success by preparing snacks and meals ahead of time, or at least halfway preparing them so they’re easy to throw together.

 If you find yourself missing a certain food or ingredient, chances are they already have a vegan substitute for it.
-This is a controversial topic, because a lot of vegans hate ‘meat substitutes’, and carnivores hate that vegans buy ‘meat substitutes’ (I’ve literally had people confront me while looking at vegan burger patties and be like “IF YOU’RE GOING TO BUY THAT YOU SHOULD JUST EAT A COW HAHA”… idiots).
+This is a controversial topic, because a lot of vegans hate ‘meat substitutes’, and carnivores hate that vegans buy ‘meat substitutes’.
 But to be honest, I’m all about vegan substitutes and they definitely make a plant-based diet a little easier.
 It means when my family is barbecuing, I can enjoy a cheeseburger with them, and that’s awesome.
 Obviously you shouldn’t depend on substitutes, because a lot of the time they’re not very healthy.
 But a little vegan sour cream on a baked potato, or some vegan parmesan on your pasta?
 It’s nice to enjoy something familiar without feeling like you’re sacrificing anything.
 And honestly, some substitutes are almost indistinguishable from the real thing; try Follow Your Heart cheese or Beyond Meat!

 With all the vegan substitutes available, it’s easy to sink into the habit of making a quesadilla or grilled cheese every night (trust me, I’ve been there).
 But you still need to make sure you’re eating correctly (and eating enough!).
 Fill up on leafy vegetables and snack on fruit.
 Plants contain more than enough protein, vitamins, and minerals to maintain a healthy weight and a healthy lifestyle (even though we are led to believe differently, plants actually contain more protein than meat).
 When in doubt, have a smoothie or a juice.
 It’s an easy way to get your daily boost of vitamins and greens.

-Try new recipes (pssst, I’ve got a TON of great recipes over on the recipe index), or simply substitute plant-based ingredients in your current favorite recipes.
-Try new ingredients, even if they seem foreign (like jackfruit, a fruit that tastes like freakin’ pulled pork, NO JOKE).
+One of my biggest tips is to try new recipes (pssst, I’ve got a TON of great recipes over on the recipe index), or simply substitute plant-based ingredients in your current favorite recipes.
+Try new ingredients, even if they seem foreign (like jackfruit, a fruit that literally tastes like pulled pork, NO JOKE).
 Try new restaurants, or try getting vegan dishes at your current favorite restaurant.
 Just try, try, try until you find things you like.
 Make veganism work for you.